divkit/divkit/client/web/divkit/README.md

 * `galleryLeftClass` — left scroll button class on desktop
 * `galleryRightClass` — right scroll button class on desktop

+#### builtinProtocols

+String array, optional.
+Default value is `['http', 'https', 'tel', 'mailto', 'intent']`

+Components with an action containing a protocol from the list will be rendered as `<a>`, and clicking on them will be processed by the browser.
+Protocols outside the list will cause the element to be rendered as a button-like, and clicking on them causes an 'onCustomAction'.

 #### theme (EXPERIMENTAL)